PersonBelowRocks/procgen/README.md

   crate for linear algebra which I find quite satisfying too.

-# ECS Branch
+# Server Branch
-This branch is going to be using an [ECS](https://crates.io/crates/bevy_ecs) for the generator server.
-This might be a bad idea but using an ECS would allow for splitting up the logic in a lot neater ways, and probably completely separating any networking stuff from procedural generation stuff (which would make everything a lot easier to maintain).

-This branch is also going to be using a [little crate](https://github.com/PersonBelowRocks/volume) for working with 3D voxel data.
+This branch is going to be the server implementation, and will also move away from using an ECS.